Carl-Yongrak-Cho/hello-world/README.md

 At the end of it, half of whole creatures in universe died by Tanos's guntlet.
 They literelly disappeared.
 Is it a kind of TMI?
 Sorry.

+It's my second time to editing this.
+I'll commit it 2 or 3 times continuously.

 Carl